 Note: Some Saturdays include college visits, activities with other TRIO programs, community service, and enrichment activities such as attendance at plays & sporting events, and museum visits.

 The summer component is designed to provide an intense and dynamic learning experience for participants, with the goal of encouraging a passion for learning.
-LMU UB's summer program is based on a Los Angeles (LA) themed curriculum and uses the city as a classroom.
+LMU UB and UBMS summer program is based on a Los Angeles (LA) themed curriculum and uses the city as a classroom.
 The curriculum, centered in and on the city in which the students live, requires that they explore new areas and ideas about the city, integrate concepts, and form a worldview about their responsibilities as citizens.
 Read more.